irods-contrib/metalnx-rmd/docs/INSTALL.md

 The lines in this file correspond as follows:

 - `ip:` The IP address should not be changed.
-The value <span style="font-family: Courier New'"> 0.0.0.0 </span> is set for the machine to be visible by outside requests.
+The value `0.0.0.0` is set for the machine to be visible by outside requests.
 - `port:` the port on where RMD should listen to requests.
 This can be changed to meet any firewall or security needs of your environment.
 -  `server_logs_dir:` the directory where iRODS server logs are kept.
 -  `log_lines_to_show:` the number of lines to get from the end of the iRODS server log to show in the Metalnx UI on the server details page.
 This is set initially to the last 20 lines

-**NOTE:** If you change the port number for RMD in the file <span style="font-family: Courier New;">  /etc/rmd/rmd.conf </span> you must ALSO change the port number that Metalnx knows to communicate with RMD at.
+**NOTE:** If you change the port number for RMD in the file `/etc/rmd/rmd.conf` you must ALSO change the port number that Metalnx uses to communicate with RMD by editing the Metalnx properties file (`metalnx.properties`) in `/etc/irods-ext`.
 This must be done after Metalnx is installed.
-We describe how to do this in the **[Setup Metalnx](#setup_metalnx)** section.
+Look for and edit the line `rmd.connection.port=8000`.

 [[Back to: Table of Contents](#TOC)]